kevinyswong/kevinyswong.github.io/index.md

 That's quite enough context.
-I wish to add a few of my own thoughts on the matter of what may be called a highbrow elite, of cultural snobbery which is related to coastal, urban snobbery, based not on empirical prevalence but on ideological ideals, and perhaps this criticism is part of my own reflection, but it may perhaps be of use as well to some stray literary critic, or a producer of highbrow art, in whatever form it may be, or a serious connoisseur of the arts, or an English professor who shudders at the mere thought of the digital humanities providing any value, amenable to a more expansive view.
+I wish to add a few of my own thoughts on the matter of what may be called a highbrow elite, of cultural snobbery which is related to coastal, urban snobbery, based not on empirical prevalence but on ideological ideals, and perhaps this criticism is part of my own reflections, but it may perhaps also be informative to some stray literary critic, or a producer of highbrow art, in whatever form it may be, or a serious connoisseur of the arts, or an English professor who shudders at the mere thought of the digital humanities providing any value, amenable to a more expansive view.